Overview of Programme

 - Publication-quality data presentation using

 Prerequisites: We assume the learner has no prior experience with the tools covered in the workshop.
-However, learners are expected to have some familiarity with biological concepts.
+However, learners are expected to have some familiarity with biological and genetic concepts.

 Format: Taught over one day (10am - 4pm).